 - Can I physically and mentally handle this job?

 Asking yourself these questions can help put the project into perspective and determine whether you’re making the right choice.

 Living the Dream

 At the end of a long renovation, you can feel proud that your home turned out to be precisely what you wanted.
 Every tile color, wall covering and adornment can be exactly what you imagined before the renovation began.

 With so much time and energy spent designing and executing your dream, you’ll want to then make sure it’s all protected.
 That’s where Hippo comes in.
-Don’t let your dream home turn into a nightmare — get insured to keep your dreams sweet.
+Don’t let your dream home turn into a nightmare — get homeowners insurance to keep your dreams sweet.